garethiv/LifeBeyond/README.md

 # Life Beyond

 It has been identified that those living beyond cancer often lack sufficient nutritional and lifestyle guidance to prevent another recurrence of such a damaging disease.
 As a result, people often adopt guidance sourced from across the internet that lacks sufficient medical and academic backing.
-Due to the alarming rate at which cancer diagnosis is expanding and the strain this disease is placing on our healthcare systems.
+Due to the alarming rate at which cancer diagnosis is expanding and the strain this disease is placing on our healthcare systems, I designed and built Life Beyond.

 Life Beyond offers a free, flexible and accessible solution to this problem.
 The app offers users nutrition and lifestyle guidance, and features aimed at promoting behaviour change/a shift in dietary and lifestyle patterns.